Zilliqa/zilliqa-developer/GPU-mining.md

 ./build.sh cuda
 ```
 Before start Zilliqa application, please set the FULL_DATASET_MINE and CUDA_GPU_MINE in constants.xml to true to enable the PoW using CUDA GPU.

+## Hardware requirement
+The graphic card in PC should have at least 2GB RAM.